 A Vehicle Service Contract pays for specified mechanical repairs or services.
 These plans generally provide coverage after the manufacturer's warranty expires.
 Prices vary a great deal based on your vehicle, length of coverage and miles driven, and usually require a deductible.

-- GAP insurance can be purchased after you buy your car from your auto insurer or other auto insurers.
+- What is GAP insurance?
+GAP insurance may be sold by the dealer at the time of sale or can be purchased from an auto insurer after you buy your car.
 This product is in addition to your comprehensive insurance and agrees to pay the bank some or all of the remaining balance owed.

-- GAP waivers tend to be more commonly sold by auto dealers and can only be purchased at the time you buy your car.
+- What is a GAP waiver?
+A GAP waiver tends to be more commonly sold by auto dealers and can only be purchased at the time you buy your car.
 This product may cancel or “waive” some or all of the remaining balance owed.

 These plans cover maintenance for a specified period of time and miles.
 They usually cover oil changes, tire rotations, and basic maintenance like fluid level checks and visual inspection of belts, hoses, and wiper blades.
 They may also be called Maintenance Care or a Scheduled Maintenance Agreement.